wolfdale229/100daysofmlcodes/LOG.md

 **`Today's Progress`** : Watching lecture 2 of the fastai introductfion to machine learning course, work on some pandas exercises and keep refreshing my python skills

+## Day 65 : 22-06-2020

+**`Today's Progress`** : Learning about decision trees, work on some pandas execises and learning regular expression in python